We are pleased to provide a summary of the salient features of

 POWERS OF COMPANY

-A company incorporated in Bermuda has all the powers of a natural person.
+A Netherlands Antilles company has all the powers of a natural person.

 LANGUAGE OF LEGISLATION AND CORPORATE DOCUMENTS